industrieit/rancher-public-catalog/templates/graylog/3/README.md

 ## Usage
 * Graylog will be available on port 9000.
 Authentication is with the default `admin/admin`.
 * Graylog also listens on ports 12201 (UDP & TCP), 5044 and 1514.
-* Elasticsearch will be available, on port 80 via the Kopf web UI.
 * The first step is to add a GELF UDP input (System->Inputs)